-Contributed by: Dr Patrick Scholl, Andreas Lange, Dr Ralf Hesdahl and Kirsten Schürmann, Mayer Brown LLP
+Contributed by: Andreas Lange, Kirsten Schürmann, Susan Günther and Dr Patrick Scholl, Mayer Brown LLP

 A synthetic securitisation is a securitisation where the transfer of risk is achieved by the use of a credit derivative or a financial guarantee, and the exposures being securitised remain exposures of the originator institution (Article 242, paragraph 11 of the CRR).
-The credit derivative and financial guarantee is granted by a securitisation SPV (or directly by the protection seller) to the originator with respect to a specific loan portfolio.
+The credit derivative and financial guarantee are granted by a securitisation SPV (or directly by the protection seller) to the originator with respect to a specific loan portfolio.
 By setting the relevant attachment point and detachment point for losses of interest and capital under the loan portfolio, the synthetic securitisation and first loss piece will be tranched.